RENEE MONTAGNE, Host:

 PENN: Unidentified Man #3 (Actor): I'm not going anywhere until you explain why my daughter has a bandage...

 ULABY: There's no way you can realistically set a TV show in a hospital without Indian doctors.
 That's partly because of a 1965 change in immigration law that drastically changed the professional demographics of this country.
 For the first time, Asians, Africans, and Middle Easterners were encouraged to move here and work.

-Mr. JOHN CHO (Actor): (as Harold) We're so high right now.
+JOHN CHO: (as Harold) We're so high right now.
 Oh dude, I don't know about you, but I'm (beep) hungry as (beep)